ChristianoBraga/notes-on-tdd/README.md

 This repository holds documents for a short-course on type-driven development with the Idris language.

-It requires Idris 1.3.2 and Python 3 to run the examples and pandoc to build the pdf from sources.
+It requires Idris 1.3.2, Python 3 and Atom Editor to run the examples.
+Pandoc is required to build the pdf from sources.